Colombo, Thaler lead Huskers to second-place finish at Big Five; Husker men falter at Oklahoma

 Two Huskers left with individual titles.

-Clara Colombo won uneven bars with a career-best 9.900, and Kathryn Thaler was a co-winner on balance beam with a person-best 9.950.
+Clara Colombo won uneven bars with a career-best 9.900, and Kathryn Thaler was a co-winner on balance beam with a personal-best 9.950.

 Thayer's score helped the Huskers to a 49.300 on beam to begin the meet.
 NU scored 49.35 on floor exercise, 48.900 on vault and 49.225 on uneven bars.